MJoseph1234/arcana/arcana/docs/Arcana.md

  - [x] separate and modularize cli commands
    - [x] core commands
    - [x] site-specific commands
- - [ ] commands need a way to fall back on argparse's help text printer if our custom run command finds an issue with the arguments.
+ - [x] commands need a way to fall back on argparse's help text printer if our custom run command finds an issue with the arguments.
+ - [ ] extend build command with controls for including/excluding drafts/future pages/expired pages

 # arcana-check.net